 They described it as a kind of ‘progressive disembodiment’ in terms echoed by Charles Dickens, who describes in Nicholas Nickleby a dread disease which so prepares its victim, as it were, for death, which so refines it of its grosser aspect…in which the struggle between body and soul is so gradual, quiet, and solemn, and the result so sure, that day by day, and grain by grain, the mortal part wastes and withers away, so that the spirit grows light and sanguine with its lightening load...

-Edgar Allan Poe portrayed with fascination his young wife, dressed in white, ‘delicately, morbidly angelic’, as he put it in 1842, singing and playing the harp: ‘Suddenly she stopped, clutched her throat and a wave of crimson blood ran down her breast…It rendered her even more ethereal’; he saw in this incident, he wrote, ‘the terrible beauty of consumption.’
+In 1842, Edgar Allan Poe's young wife Virginia, dressed in white, 'delicately, morbidly angelic', was singing and playing the harp for a group of friends, when 'suddenly she stopped, clutched her throat and a wave of crimson blood ran down her breast...It rendered her even more ethereal', one of those present noted, revealing 'the terrible beauty of consumption.'

 TB did indeed hit the young adult population hardest.
 In the second half of the nineteenth century, almost half of all recorded deaths in the age group 20-24 in England and Wales were from consumption.
 Its effects rendered young women even more weak and helpless in the eyes of Romantic novelists than convention already supposed them to be.